GridProtectionAlliance/openECA/Source/Analytics/TransmissionLineImpedanceCalculator/README.md

 | 1                      | -0.00012286+5.0807e-05i                  | -0.023302-0.021114i                    | -0.00011483+4.8006e-05i                  | -0.022492-0.021357i                    | -0.00057764+0.00075118i                  |
 | 3                      | -0.00011492+5.251e-05i                   | -0.021822-0.021623i                    | -0.0001167+6.4248e-05i                   | -0.022818-0.019937i                    | -0.00061303+0.00080305i                  |

 Note: For some of the lines in IEEE 118 bus system, there are generators that connect to the relevant buses directly, which is not feasible in real-world power system.
-There is a good reason to believe that such scenario that generator -&gt; line -&gt; bus -&gt; line -&gt; bus connection should has negative influence to the estimation accuracy.
+There is a good reason to believe that such scenario that generator -> line -> bus -> line -> bus connection should has negative influence to the estimation accuracy.
 Besides, given the propagation process, the estimation error of the previous pi-section will surely affect the consecutive ones, i.e. accumulation effect of the errors.
 Therefore, the later the lines are visited, the larger the estimation errors will be.
 For the further versions of the application, the algorithms will be improved to provide more accurate results.